SandeepKalla/CubeSolver/README.md

 ---

-*Developed with Go for efficient Rubik's cube solving*
+*A web-based Rubik's cube solver built with HTML, CSS, and JavaScript*